nomeski80/big-bang-game/README.md

 I decided on my colour scheme by picking a colour pallet from  [https://coolors.co/] This helped me to create a simple palatte that would be consistent throughout the site.

 ## Typography
-To create a clean and consistent look, I selected 2 fonts from Google fonts [https://fonts.google.com/] .
+To create a clean and consistent look, I selected 2 fonts from (Google fonts) [https://fonts.google.com/] .
 I picked Quicksand as I felt it was clear and easy to read.
 I also added a backup font of sans-serif to make sure text would be comapatible on all devices.

 ## Imagery
 All of my images were selected from Google.
-The options buttons were taken from [https://thenounproject.com/search/icons/?q=big+bang+theory]
+The options buttons were taken from(the noun project) [https://thenounproject.com/search/icons/?q=big+bang+theory]
-The image to explain the rules of the game came from Big Bang theory wiki page [https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock]
+The image to explain the rules of the game came from (Big Bang theory wiki page) [https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock]

 ## Wire frames
 When planning out the site I used a mixture of Google slides [https://bit.ly/3PIdccC] and Balsamiq to map out how I wanted to lay out my game.
 I did a little research on other people's games that were similer but I addapted these to make it my own.